jisc-services/Public-Documentation/PublicationsRouter/api/v4/MatchingConfig.md

 ### JSON data structure

 To set ALL matching parameters, a data structure like this must be supplied.
+See more detail [here](Config.md#json-submission).
 ```JSON
 {
     "name_variants": [ "list of name variants the institution is known by" ],